top of page

 Subsequently, a gentleman merchant of haberdashery and wall tapestries, Mr Geneste, bought the property, and he and his wife invested greatly in the updating and decoration of the main house.
 During his time, the house exuded a sense of family warmth and life.

-The last owners before us were for the first time, British, and in the early years they were hosts to artists and students, and used the courtyard for weddings and other festive gatherings.
+The last owners were, for the first time, British, and in the early years they were hosts to artists and students, and used the courtyard for weddings and other festive gatherings.

-Now, the entire property has been renovated by us, providing a marvellous home for our family, and stylish and luxurious accommodation in the Dordogne for our guests.
+Now, the entire property has been renovated by the current owners, providing a marvellous home for their family, and stylish and luxurious accommodation in the Dordogne for their guests.
+These historical characteristics have been conserved and highlighted by the current owners, who have transformed the property into a warm and hospitable private residence, with luxurious and exceptional four-star accommodation available for you to immerse yourself in.

 bottom of page